soravux/scoop/doc/index.rst

 Anatomy of a SCOOPed program
 ----------------------------

 SCOOP can handle multiple diversified multi-layered tasks.
 You can submit your different functions and data simultaneously and effortlessly while the framework executes them locally or remotely.
-Contrarly to most multiprocessing frameworks, it allows to launch subtasks within tasks.
+Contrarily to most multiprocessing frameworks, it allows to launch subtasks within tasks.

 .. image:: images/introductory_tree.png
    :align: center